Guitar Tutorial - Major Scales

 In the C major example in Table #1, you can see that the 7 notes of the scale are C, D, E, F, G, A, B. The 3rd = E, the 5th = G etc.

 Below are three fretboard charts.
-They are for those that may want examples.
+They are for those that may want example major scales.
 The top two show the applied scale of C major at different octaves.
-The frets are numbered & the finger positions shown.
-Finger position numbers 1 and 8 are both C, the 2 is the 2nd, the 3 is the 3rd etc. The bottom chart is for note reference only.
+The frets are numbered & the finger positions are shown.
+Finger position numbers 1 and 8 are both C, the 2 is the 2nd, the 3 is the 3rd, etc. The bottom chart is for note reference only.
 It shows all the notes on conventional guitar in concert tuning up to the 12th fret.
-Play the sequence through begining at 1 and finishing at 8 (the octave).
+Play the sequence through beginning at 1 and finishing at 8 (the octave).

 Obviously, if you then want to practice a D major scale, just begin 2 frets (1 tone) further up. ie: begin at the 10th fret instead of the 8th.

 If you have any suggestions for additions or edits of this article, or requests for new articles, please contact us.
 Submit your ideas using our “Contact Us” page or by posting suggestions to our music community.